Antonio7098/elevate-ai-api/elevate-ai-service/README.md

   "questionContext": {
     "questionId": "q123",
-    "questionText": "What is the capital of France?", "expectedAnswer": "Paris",
-    "questionType": "short-answer"
-  },
+    "questionText": "What is the capital of France?", "expectedAnswer": "Paris", // Optional: The known correct answer, if available "questionType": "short-answer", // e.g., "short-answer", "multiple-choice", "true-false" "options": ["Paris", "London", "Berlin", "Madrid"], // Optional: Only for "multiple-choice" type "marksAvailable": 1 // Optional: The total marks this question is worth (defaults to 1 if not provided) },
-  "userAnswer": "Paris is the capital of France"
+  "userAnswer": "Paris is the capital of France", "context": { // Optional: Additional context about the question's origin
+    "questionSetName": "European Capitals Quiz",
+    "folderName": "Geography"
+  }
 }
 ```